sange17/sange17/README.md

-# 🤩 Hello, I'm TackSang
+# 🤩 Hello, I'm TackSang.
+There are so many things I want to make!

 💻 Tech Stack</br>